scanner-inc/gcp-to-scanner-collect/README.md

 1. **Logs are generated** in your GCP project
 2. **Cloud Logging sink** routes matching logs to Pub/Sub topic (configurable via `log_filter` variable)
-3. **Push subscription** batches log entries and writes to GCS (every 1 minute or 10MB of logs)
+3. **Push subscription** batches log entries and writes to GCS (every 2 minutes or 10MB of logs)
 4. **Primary function** transfers batched files from GCS to S3 and deletes from GCS
 5. **Cleanup function** retries any stale files (>1 hour old) every 30 minutes

-Expected latency: **1-3 minutes** from log generation to S3 availability.
+Expected latency: **2-3 minutes** from log generation to S3 availability.

 ## Testing